Israel announces successful launch of new spy satellite

-JERUSALEM (AP) - Israel’s Defense Ministry announced the successful launch of a new spy satellite early on Monday.
+JERUSALEM (AP) - Israel’s Defense Ministry announced the successful launch of a new spy satellite early on Monday, giving the country what officials said was an additional tool in keeping tabs on its many threats across the region.

-Shortly after the launch, it said the Ofek already was transmitting data and beginning to orbit around the Earth.
-It said engineers from the ministry and state-owned Israel Aerospace Industries were conducting tests before it begins full operational activities.
+The “Ofek 16” joins a fleet of Israeli spy satellites that have been launched over the past two decades.
+While officials did not identify specific threats, arch-enemy Iran, which Israel accuses of trying to develop nuclear weapons, is first among them.

+“All the group of satellites are being used to monitor any threats on the state of Israel, which as you know are sometimes far away and immediate so they require constant monitoring,” said Amnon Harari, the head of the ministry’s Space and Satellite Administration.

+Shlomi Sudri, the general manager of IAI’s space division, said the Ofek was in orbit and sending “healthy signals” to a ground station.
+He said he expected it to begin transmitting photos in about a week.

+Israel considers Iran to be its greatest threat, citing its development of long-range missiles, its military presence in neighboring Syria and its suspect nuclear program, and it keeps a close eye on Iran.
+Last week, a fire damaged a a centrifuge assembly center at Iran’s Natanz nuclear site, Iran confirmed, raising speculation that Israel may have been involved.

-Defense Minister Benny Gantz called the launch an “extraordinary achievement.”
+Defense Minister Benny Gantz called Monday’s launch an “extraordinary achievement.”

 “Technological superiority and intelligence capabilities are essential to the security of the state of Israel,” he said.